Thesis Statement – Definition and Guidelines

 • At the graduate level a thesis should be adding something new to the existing literature.
 Of all the research you’ve done your thesis should be unique.

-• Think of your first paragraph as an introduction to a question you’ve been posed and the thesis is a preliminary answer to that question.
+• Think of your first paragraph as introducing a question, with the thesis providing a preliminary answer.

 • It should go through many revisions as your write your paper.